gunta/skypilot/FUNDING.md

 ## Thank You! 🙏

-Every sponsorship, no matter the amount, is deeply appreciated and helps keep Sky Pilot free and open source for everyone.
+Every sponsorship, no matter the amount, is deeply appreciated and helps keep SkyPilot free and open source for everyone.

 Current goal: **10 monthly sponsors** 🎯